-- Submit admissions form completed online at www.ApplyTexas.org; - Submit an official transcript of high school grades and credits.
+- Submit admissions form completed online at www.coastalbend.edu/applynow/; - Submit an official transcript of high school grades and credits.
 When the documents show proof of high school graduation, no further admission certifications are required.
 Applicants who have not graduated from high school may show that they have Certificates of High School Equivalency based on GED examinations.
 These examinations may be taken at CBC's Student Success Center.
 Applicants who have neither high school diplomas nor equivalency certificates may be granted individual approval depending on the chosen program of study; - Students who are under the age of 18 and have graduated from an accredited high school or completed the equivalent of high school in a non-traditional setting (i.e., home-schooled) may be admitted provided they present a notarized record of the high school equivalent work completed and the date of successful completion.
-This work should be consistent with the TEA minimums for high school completion; - Official copy of THEA scores if not exempt.
-Students may take the CBC alternative test if they have not taken the THEA.
-For additional information, see "Testing." - Check with individual department for additional requirements.
+This work should be consistent with the TEA minimums for high school completion; - Official copy of TSI Assessment scores, if not exempt.
+For additional information, see the "Testing" section of this catalog. - Check with individual department for additional requirements:

-Admissions/Registrar's Office (361) 354-2245

-or 1-866-722-2838 Ext.
+Admissions/Registrar's Office (361) 354-2245 or 1-866-722-2838 Ext.
 2245